jcolag/silver-bat-01-seeking-refuge/text/17-party.md

 "For Yelena, I wouldn't miss it for the world.
 For you, though, I might have missed it for a continent, maybe even one of the smaller continents," I half-shout over the noise as we hug.
 We share a laugh over the idea.

 "I mean, you dropped off the face of the Earth, except for posing for the local news in front of the Wooster Amalgamated logo.
-That seemed a little bit strange."
+That did seem a little strange."
 Uh-oh.
 "What really happened to you?"

 "This isn't the time or the *outfit* to have this discussion, Waleed.
 We're here to party, to see and be seen!"